isaiasmatewos/texpand-site/docs/text-input-assistant.md

 Enable/disable Text Input Assistant.

-> If you have configured TIA to be opened by [accessibility button](#acessibility-button) or [fingerprint gesture](#fingerprint-gesture) you have to [re-enable](/getting-started?id=enabling-accessibility-service ':target=_self')  Texpand accessibility service for the setting to fully take effect.
+> ⚠️ If you have configured TIA to be opened by [accessibility button](#acessibility-button) or [fingerprint gesture](#fingerprint-gesture) you have to [re-enable](/getting-started?id=enabling-accessibility-service ':target=_self')  Texpand accessibility service for the setting to fully take effect.

 ### Launch through

 Choose [how to open TIA.](#how-to-open)

-> Choosing to open TIA by [accessibility button](#acessibility-button) or [fingerprint gesture](#fingerprint-gesture) requires [re-enabling](/getting-started?id=enabling-accessibility-service ':target=_self') Texpand accessibility service to fully take effect.
+> ⚠️ Choosing to open TIA by [accessibility button](#acessibility-button) or [fingerprint gesture](#fingerprint-gesture) requires [re-enabling](/getting-started?id=enabling-accessibility-service ':target=_self') Texpand accessibility service to fully take effect.

 ### Notification settings

-If you choose to open TIA via an [ongoing notification](#notification), tap this setting to configure how this notification appears.
+If you choose to open TIA via an [ongoing notification](#notification), tap this setting to configure various aspects of the notification.

 ### Fingerprint gesture direction